mobilepadawan/APIRest/README.md

 #### CSS
 I integrated __Materialize CSS__ for solving the __UI__.
 I use it locally.
 #### JS
-I use JQuery 3.5.1 to show a basic hide() and show() effects over different HTML sections after the query ends, and AJAX() to read the Rest API from randomuser.me and iterate over every item for load and show it as a search result on screen.
+I added JQuery 3.5.1 to show a basic hide() and show() effects over different HTML sections after the query ends, and AJAX() to read the Rest API from randomuser.me and iterate with every item to load and show it on screen as seen on any searching result.

 - - - -
 ### SCREENSHOTS